 Once you have decided to make a change and get help for your addiction problem, the next step is to explaore your treatment facility options.
 Keep in mind that there is no one-size fits all facility.
 The most effective way to find an appropriate treatment program that meets your particular needs is to speak with an addiction treatment professional who can assess your specific situation and give you various treatment facility options based on your exact needs.
 We can help you with this.
 Simply call our Drug Treatment Help-Line at 1-877-683-7818 and you will be connected to an addiction treatment specialist who can help you find the correct treatment program for you.

-The key reason why more extended stay centers have greater rates of success is because of how addiction works as well as what occurs when someone stops using drugs.
-The thing is that, someone who recently abstains from alcohol and drugs isn't just coping through the short-lived physical symptoms of withdrawal whenever they abruptly abstain from their drug or drugs of choice, there are plenty of additional circumstances in play including the addicted individual's emotional and mental ties to alcohol and drugs which may be challenging to break.
-When you're a drug addict, it might begin to seem as though alcohol and drugs are your main true friend.
-So when associated with the physical problems in the beginning stages of abstinence and the inevitable emotional and psychological challenges that go hand and hand with giving drugs up, it can take some time to become accustomed to this new lifestyle albeit the most obvious best choice.
+The reason why more extended stay facilities have higher success rates is due to how addiction works and what happens when someone ceases using drugs and alcohol.
+The thing is, somebody that recently abstains from drugs isn't just coping through the short-lived physical manifestations of withdrawal once they abruptly refrain from their drug or drugs of preference, there are a lot of additional circumstances in play like the addicted individual's emotional and psychological ties to alcohol and drugs that may be hard to break.
+Whenever you're a drug addict, it may start to seem like drugs and alcohol are your main true friend.
+While along with the physical problems at the beginning stages of abstinence along with the inevitable psychological and emotional challenges that go hand and hand with giving drugs up, it can take some time to become accustomed to this new lifestyle even though it is the most obvious best choice.